helium/HIP/0000-helium-mobile-service-provider.md

 The staking amount, rewards, and responsibilities of Helium Mobile as a Service Provider will follow those outlined in the [HIP53](https://github.com/helium/HIP/blob/main/0053-mobile-dao.md).

-### Staking
+### Onboarding to the Helium Mobile Network

-In compliance with HIP53 staking requirements for Service Providers, Helium Mobile will stake 500M MOBILE for the right to operate as a Service Provider on the Helium Mobile subDAO.
+In compliance with HIP53 staking requirements for Service Providers, Helium Mobile will stake 500M MOBILE for the right to operate as a Service Provider on the Helium Mobile Network.

+Once the required amount is staked, Helium Mobile Service Provider will be minted as an NFT by the ‘Helium entity manager’ smart contract on the Solana blockchain and will become a rewardable entity.

+This stake will need to remain locked and will not earn any staking rewards, as long as the Service Provider remains as part of the MOBILE subDAO.
+In lieu of staking rewards, Service Provider has the right to claim up to 10% of MOBILE rewards (provided [HIP79](https://github.com/helium/HIP/blob/main/0079-mobile-poc-mappers-rewards.md) passes) in the Service Provider bucket.

+This HIP proposes a cooldown period of 3 months before the Service Provider can claim the staked amount after it stops data offloading to the Mobile Network.

-### Integration with Helium Mobile Network
+### Data Offloading to the Helium Mobile Network

 Helium Mobile will operate as a roaming partner of Helium Mobile Network, using core Mobile coverage and paying DC for the data transfer at $0.5 per 1 GB as specified in HIP53.